mcshaz/icuscoreR/README.md

 scoring systems to ICU patient data.

-Currently a set of function calculate the Acute Physiology and Chronic Health Evaluation (APACHE) III <score@Knaus1991-be> for patient data pertaining to the first 24 hours of admission to an intensive care unit.
+Currently a set of function calculate the Acute Physiology and Chronic Health Evaluation (APACHE) III score Knaus et al. (1991) for patient data pertaining to the first 24 hours of admission to an intensive care unit.

-The `R` Data Frame must contain the field names described in the
-\[Australia New Zealand Intensive Care Society (ANZICS) Adult Patient Data (APD) Data Dictionary\]ANZICS Centre for Outcome and Resource Evaluation (2022).
+The `R` Data Frame must contain the field names described in the Australia New Zealand Intensive Care Society (ANZICS) Adult Patient Data (APD) Data Dictionary ANZICS Centre for Outcome and Resource Evaluation (2022).
 All field names are case insensitive, including a mandatory `IcuEpisodeId` field. `HI` and `LO` suffixes on field names such as `HRHI` (the highest heart rate in 24 hours from ICU admission) are optional, so `HRHI` can be `HR` if only 1 extreme is available, or if there are multiple rows of data for each `IcuEpisodeId`.

 For greater detail, read `vignette(apache3)`.